CristianDavideConte/applyBackdropFilterBlurToText/README.md

   <li>Apply the backdrop-filter:blur to the svg element</li>
   <li>Apply the svg-mask to the svg element</li>
 </ul>
-This way we have the effect we would have if the backdrop-filter: blur could be applied to text.<br><br>
+This way we have the effect we would have if the backdrop-filter: blur could be applied to text.<br>
+This one seems to be the one which performs the best, if you are curious use the testSmoothness() method with the browser profiler and see the results ;)<br><br>

 <strong>Third solution:</strong><br>
 <strong>(requires to have 2 copies of the background, one of which already blurred)</strong>